sea-lang/sea/readme.md

 > C's stdlib is absolutely usable, however a modern stdlib designed around
 > modern practices is significantly more usable than a stdlib designed around
 > code practices from the 70s.

+Of note, the Sea standard library can be 100% ignored and you can use solely the C standard library if you wish.